eliocamp/reproducibility-with-r/jose-submission/paper.md

 # Statement of Need

 Reproducibility is should be part of any data analysis work, but it's particularly important in scientific research.
-Achieving full reproducibility is challenging and requires, time, resources and specialised tools and skills.
+Achieving full reproducibility is challenging and requires, time, resources and specialised tools and skills [@whitaker2019].
 This workshops empowers researchers so they can maximize the reproducibility of their work by leveraging existing tools in the R ecosystem --such as RMarkdown, renv, and others--, version control and containers.

 The course material is suitable for learners to follow themselves, including exercises and challenges they can complete.